scrapinghub/portia/docs/spiders.rst

 Spiders
 =======

-Spiders are web crawlers that consist of one or more :ref:`templates <templates>`.
+Spiders are web crawlers that consist of one or more :ref:`samples <samples>`.

 Configuration
 -------------